 Types of disputes

 The types of complaints from tenants that we can deal with are contained in the Tenancy Agreement (Conditions of Tenancy) booklet, and include:

 The types of complaints from leaseholders that we can deal with are:

 - alleged unreasonable action with regard to the right to buy sales process

 - alleged breaches of covenant, excluding those which fall under the jurisdiction of the Leasehold Valuation Tribunal

 The Arbitration Service does not consider service charge disputes between leaseholders.
-A new Homeowners Arbitration service has been set up to deal with service charge disputes, you can find more information on our MySouthwark Home Owners Agency (MSHO) page.
+A new Homeowners Arbitration service has been set up to deal with service charge disputes, you can find more information on our MySouthwark Home Owners (MSHO) page.

 How does it work and what to expect at a hearing